Gnomorph/eng-board/README.md

 ### iOS bugs
 * on first load, the pen will scroll the window, and only make short marks. a temporary work-around is to open and close the debug menu
+* iOS chrome has alignment issue between cursor and stroke

 ## Surface Pro with Surface Pen
 > NOTE: Recent changes have affected Surface Pen compatability.
 The issue will be worked on soon.